 Discusses key economic indicators and trade statistics, which countries are dominant in the market, and other issues that affect trade.

-New Peruvian President Pedro Castillo took office in July 2021.
-Castillo won the election by a margin of less than half a percentage point in a nationally divisive campaign.
-His Peru Libre party and its allies do not have a majority in Congress.
-Thus, Congress’ relationship with the executive branch is predicted to be fraught.
-The Peru Libre party describes itself as being “a left-wing socialist organization” that embraces Marxism, Leninism and Mariáteguism.
-President Castillo, however, has said that he opposes communism, distancing himself from the far-leftists in his party.
-However, many associated trade and economic policies have yet to be announced and the local business community remains concerned about the potential negative impact on investment, operations, and the overall economy.
+Peruvian President Pedro Castillo took office in July 2021, winning election by a margin of less than half a percentage point in a nationally divisive campaign.
+His Free Peru party (from which he resigned in 2022) and its allies do not have a majority in congress, and the relationship between the two remains fraught.
+The Free Peru party describes itself as “a left-wing socialist organization” that embraces Marxism, Leninism, and a Peruvian revolutionary doctrine, known as Mariáteguism.
+President Castillo, however, has often said that he opposes communism, distancing himself from the far left in his former party.
+Many associated trade and economic policies continue to evolve, and the local business community remains concerned about the potential negative impacts on investment, operations, and the overall economy.